MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/supervision-feature-reference.md

 ## Supervision policy

-You create supervision policies in the Compliance center.
+You create communication supervision policies for Microsoft 365 organizations in the Microsoft 365 compliance center.
+If you're an Office 365 organization, you'll configure communication policies in the Office 365 Security and Compliance Center.
 These policies define which communications and users are subject to review in your organization, define custom conditions that the communications must meet, and specifies who should perform reviews.
 Users included in the Supervisory Review role group can set up policies and anyone who has this role assigned can access the Supervision page in the Compliance center.

 ## Supervised users